 AND it’s not something that’s come about as a 'happy coincidence' while scientists were working elsewhere on treating some other condition!

 If you’ve looked around my site a little, or read my e-book or enrolled in my Migraine Pain Management course, you’ll know that I often say that migraineurs have more treatment options available to them now than ever before.
 Continued research is developing medical and scientific understanding of migraines, why they occur and how best to treat them.

 And if scientists are now working on developing medication specifically for migraines, who knows what else the future will hold for us!

 While CGRP drugs for migraine don’t represent a cure, trials have so far shown extremely positive results.

-Aimovig, the first CGRP Inhibitor for migraine has been approved by the FDA!
+Aimovig, the first CGRP Inhibitor for migraine was approved (May 2018) by the FDA!
 Click here to see the other ones that are available now - Migraine News.

 CGRP (calcitonin gene-related peptide) is already firmly on the “Wanted” poster when it comes to the biological processes involved in creating some of the distressing symptoms of a migraine attack.

 CGRP occurs naturally in the body and is released during a migraine.
 Its subsequent interference with the trigeminal nerve causes the attack’s associated pain.
 The trigeminal nerves are responsible for sensations in the face/head and control actions like chewing and biting.

 Other peptides also interfere with the trigeminal nerve (CGRP isn’t the only culprit!), and in its distressed state the nerve sends pain signals to the brain in response to otherwise ordinary and harmless stimuli including light, smells and sounds.